jrttk/simple-koa-boilerplate/README.md

 # Simple Koa Boilerplate

-A simple koa boilerplate with koa-router, koa-bodyparser, koa-json, boxen, chalk
+A simple koa boilerplate with **koa-router, koa-bodyparser, koa-json, boxen, chalk and xo**